hlt-mt/TranscRater/egs/CHiME3/README.md

 ```
 BASEDIR= the full path of the directory of CHiME3 exsample on your computer.
 BINDIR= the full path of the directory of "TranscRater" directory.
+SRILMDIR= the full path of the directory of SRILM
+TREETAGDIR= the full path of the directory of TREETAGGER
+RANKLIBDIR= the full path of the directory of RankLib-2.6.jar
 ```
 Then run the following command:
 ```